Yu-w/yu-w.github.io/_posts/2016/2016-05-01-monad-demystified-in-swift-part1.markdown

 Optional(1)
 nil
 ```

+Instead of checking the value is `Int` every time before applying `divideThree`, *functional programming* allows you do everything at once.
+If any operation fail in the middle, the result would guarantee to be nil at the end.

 Just think how much line of code *Imperative Programming* would have.
 On the other hand, in *Functional Programming*, the input matches the output; thus, less chance of causing bugs while enjoying clean codes.